South Alabama vs. Arkansas State College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- South Alabama and its opponents have combined for 67 points or more just once this year.
+- South Alabama and its opponents have scored at least 66 points -- this matchup's over/under -- just once this year.

-- So far this season, 66.7% of Arkansas State's games (4/6) have had more combined points than Saturday's total of 67.
+- In 66.7% of Arkansas State's games this season (4/6), the teams combined to score more than Saturday's total of 66.

+- The combined points per game average of the two teams, 58.5, is 7.5 points fewer than Saturday's over/under.

-- The two teams combine to score 58.5 points per game, 8.5 less than the over/under in this contest.
+- The 66.1 points per game these two squads have allowed their opponents to score this season are 0.1 more than the 66 over/under in this contest.

-- This contest's total is 0.9 points more than the 66.1 these two squads combine to surrender per game this season.

 South Alabama Stats and Trends

+- South Alabama has three wins against the spread in seven games this year.

-- The Jaguars have yet to cover the spread this season when favored by 9 points or more in three chances.
+- The Jaguars have been favored by 9 points or more three times this season and have not covered the spread in any of them.

-- South Alabama's games this year have gone over the total in four out of seven opportunities (57.1%).
+- South Alabama's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).

-- This year, the Jaguars have turned the ball over 12 times, two more than the Red Wolves' takeaways (10).
+- The Jaguars have turned the ball over 12 times this season, two more turnovers than the Red Wolves have forced (10).

 - Find the latest spread and moneyline odds for South Alabama at SISportsbook .